10 –Â No Other Way To Love You – Maria McKee

 # 9 – Hey, I’m Gonna Be Your Girl – The Donnas

-“Hey, I’m Gonna Be Your Girl” by The Donnas is a short but punchy track from their debut self-titled album, released in 1997.
+“Hey, I’m Gonna Be Your Girl” by The Donnas is a short yet punchy track from their self-titled debut album, released in 1997.
 This song is an energetic burst of raw rock and pop-punk attitude, clocking in at just under two minutes.
 It opens the album with a strong statement of youthful infatuation and obsession, setting the tone for a band known for its unapologetic embrace of both fun and intensity.
-Produced by Darin Rafaelli, the album was recorded as part of the emerging punk revival scene of the late 1990s, and it exemplifies the band’s knack for mixing garage rock with pop sensibilities.
+Produced by Darin Rafaelli, the album was recorded as part of the emerging punk revival scene of the late 1990s, exemplifying the band’s knack for blending garage rock with pop sensibilities.

 The song’s lyrical content revolves around obsession, a recurring theme in many rock songs, but here it is portrayed with a playful yet relentless energy.
 The narrator’s fixation on a “pretty boy” is immediate and overwhelming, driving her to the point of madness (“You’re just making me go insane”).
 The chorus, “Hey, I’m gonna be your girl,” is both a declaration and a command, embodying the raw, youthful confidence that became a trademark of The Donnas’ early work.
 The entire track pulses with a kind of reckless infatuation, making it an ideal candidate for a list focused on songs about obsession.
 Unlike darker interpretations of obsession, the song balances light-heartedness with the overwhelming desire to claim the object of affection, giving it a distinct tone compared to more menacing obsession-themed tracks.